Nexmo/nexmo-developer/_tutorials/en/client-sdk/android-shared/call/authenticate-alice/kotlin.md

 ## Login user

 Your user must be authenticated to be able to participate in the Call.
-Login screen (`LoginFragment` and `LoginViewModel` classes) is responsible for authenticating the user.
+Locate the `onLoginUser` method inside `LoginViewModel` class and replace it with this code:

 ```kotlin
 fun onLoginUser(user: User) {